G4B3R-mini/Block/README.md

     - These listen to browser state changes and apply changes accordingly
     - In the case of compose adaptations, all mozilla logic is moved / adapted to a State instance that is remembered in compose and passed to an accompanying ui composable component
+- Crash Reporting
+    - Automatic crashlytics crash reporting, enabled for com.shmibblez.inferno and com.shmibblez.inferno.beta builds (com.shmibblez.inferno.debug ignored)
+    - Can only be enabled or disabled, crash page is not possible since no way to get and send individual reports with crashlytics, no way to attach optional data
+    - Currently `google-services.json` is public since _allegedly_ all api keys are public, and can be extracted from apk so y not lol
+- Built Apks
+    - Code is not obfuscated, only minified so if anyone wishes to verify that code reflects repo code they definitely can